teeparham/gemdiff/README.md

 $ gemdiff compare haml
 ```

 You can bypass bundler and query a gem by including the old and new version numbers.
-This is faster since
+This is faster since it bypasses
-the `bundle` command to check the versions is skipped.
+the `bundle outdated --strict` command used to get the versions.

 For example, open the GitHub compare view in browser for difference between `haml` versions 4.0.4 and 4.0.5: